LuizAVManoel/oculus_extinguisher/README.md

 | <img src="/images/01-fidel-RGB.png" height="290" /> | <img src="/images/01-fidel-RGB-inpainted.png" height="290" /> | <img src="/images/02-fidel-RGB-oculus.png" height="290" /> |
 |:--:|:--:|:--:|
 | The original image (without<br/>eyeglasses) for reference. | The output of the algorithm<br/>(the inpainted image). | The input of the algorithm. |
-> Images Source: acquired by the students (Illustrative)

 </ol>